flet-dev/flet/docs/flet.md

 ## Why changing name?

 * Confusing name.
 It's been almost a year and I haven't used to the name yet.
 Is it a "page-let", "p-g-let" or "piglet"?
 Is there connection to "PostgreSQL" or Paul Graham?
 On the other hand "flet" is short, simple and easy to pronounce.

+## Migration

+* All sizes are float numbers.
+Not "px", "pt", "rem", "%" or something else from CSS, but just numbers meaning "virtual pixels".
+* All percentage values are rational numbers between 0 and 1, i.e. 0.5 means 50%.